isnok/podcatch-sh/README.md

 All scripts do minimally require only the set of busybox built-ins, that come with OpenWRT by default. ctorrent and youtube-dl have been introduced as optional download helpers, expanding it's usefulness.

-Development is ongoing, so check again soon if you are interested in this kind of podcatching!
+Development is ongoing, and at the moment there are some known bugs (log messages getting duplicated) and probably even more unknown bugs, so check again or give feedback if you are interested in using these scripts!

 Help text of the podcast list downloader script: